nakulrandad/nakulrandad/README.md

 <div style="text-align: justify">

-I like quant finance and applied maths.
-I am pursuing Master of Finance 💵 (Financial Mathematics) at MIT Sloan in Boston.
+I like quant research and trading.
+I am pursuing Master of Finance 💵 (Financial Mathematics) at MIT in Boston.
 I did my undergrad at the Indian Institute of Technology Bombay 🏛 with a major in Aerospace Engineering 🚀 and a minor in Systems & Control Engineering 🤖.
 I'm a passionate learner who's always willing to learn and work across multiple domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 </div>